UtrechtUniversity/HPC-data-synchronization/docs/Yoda.md

-## Instructions for synchronization of Yoda and HPC folders
+## Instructions for synchronization of data on Yoda and HPC platforms

 When you have a Yoda account and icommands are installed on the HPC system, you have to follow the following steps (steps are elaborated below) to synchronize data:

-0. Make a config file
+1. Make a config file
-1. Load icommands
+2. Load icommands
-2. Initialize connection to iRODS
+3. Initialize connection to iRODS
-3. Submit Synchronization commands
+4. Submit Synchronization commands

-Step 0 only needs to be performed once.
+Step 1 only needs to be performed once.
 The other steps need to be performed every HPC session.

-### Step 0:  Make a config file (first time only)
+### Step 1:  Make a config file (first time only)

 You may need help from your datamanager or contact Yoda support to obtain the information needed for the config file.